Ann Nisbet Studio

 The new dwelling is in the Campsie Fells near the Carron Valley Reservoir and forestry.
 The project is located on the western edge of a small cluster of houses, with westerly views, across agricultural land, up the valley towards Meikle Bin.
 The site locality experiences intensive weather conditions and is exposed to strong south-westerly winds.

-Three important elements of the brief were to strive for a harmless house; it should be adaptable for old age with a focus on dementia; and reflect how the clients live and work.
+Three important elements of the brief were to strive for a harmless house; it should be designed to be inclusive and adaptable for old age with a focus on dementia; and reflect how the clients live and work.

 The new dwelling consists of two linear one-storey buildings with a simple connection between.
 Offsetting the buildings created sheltered and defined ‘in-between’ spaces.
 Completely clad in robust black corrugated aluminium, the form and silhouette emulate the traditional forms and proportions of the local rural vernacular.